Back to blog

 Cloak uses the WebRTC Insertable Streams API to implement true end-to-end encryption for voice and video calls.
 Here is how it works:

-- Shared session keys: call participants exchange encryption keys using the Signal Protocol, so only participants can decrypt the media
+2. Shared session keys: call participants exchange encryption keys using X25519 key exchange, so only participants can decrypt the media

-- Server relay (SFU): for paid users, encrypted frames are forwarded through a Selective Forwarding Unit.
-The SFU never decrypts the content; it just routes encrypted packets
+3. Encrypted server relay: on every plan, encrypted frames are forwarded through Cloak's relay.
+The relay never holds a key and never decrypts the content; it just routes encrypted packets

 Why frame-level encryption matters